• Skip to primary navigation

 • For the most tender crumb, be careful not to overmix the dough.

-• This traditional shortbread recipe can also be made in a round cake pan or shortbread mold and cut into triangles known as "petticoat tails".
+• This traditional shortbread recipe can also be made in a large circle using a 8" round cake pan or shortbread mold and cut into triangles known as "petticoat tails".

 Frequently asked questions